Mirazul62/Jenkins-GitHub-Integration-Send-Mail-Notification-to-Last-Committer-Email/README.md

 ![BuildTriggers](https://github.com/Mirazul62/Jenkins-GitHub-Integration-Send-Mail-Notification-to-Last-Committer-Email/assets/39739233/9d3a0817-6004-4398-9a01-a21ffeba4150)

-5. Under Build Steps option select Execute Windows batch command from drop down options and provide the following Script:
+5. Under Build Steps option select Execute Windows batch command from dropdown options and provide the following Script:
 ```
 for /f "usebackq delims=" %%a in (`git log -1 "--pretty=format:%%ae"`) do set COMMITTER_EMAIL=%%a
 echo The committer email is %COMMITTER_EMAIL%